Why Is Local Search Engine Optimization Important?

 Cost-per-click (CPC) represents the amount advertisers on Google AdWords spend for a single click on those keywords.
 The higher the cost, the more challenging it will be for your private practice site to gain traction with the exact words.
 You want to find the keywords used the most (have the highest search volume) but have a low cost-per-click.
 These are the words that people are searching for, but not many websites are trying to rank for them.

-Related keywords can be found using various tools, such as Google Search Console, Ahrefs, and Moz Keyword Explorer.
-These tools will give you a robust list of other keywords, common questions, and topics you can include in your SEO content strategy.
+Related keywords can be found using various free tools, such as Google Search Console, Ahrefs, and Moz Keyword Explorer.
+These tools will give you a robust list of other relevant keywords, common questions, and topics you can include in your SEO content strategy.

-Content Strategy for Therapists
+Content SEO Strategy for Therapists

-An ideal SEO strategy for private practice therapists begins with good keyword research and careful content planned around those terms.
+An effective SEO strategy for private practice therapists begins with good keyword research and careful content planned around those terms.
 You can use the results of your keyword research to build relevancy in all the content on your private practice website.

 The term refers to website content that could impact “the future happiness, health, financial stability, or safety of users.”